 10 BIG days out in Bundaberg these school holidays

 These top places to visit in Bundaberg is the reason why you’re here!
-Visit once in a lifetime Bundaberg family attraction unlike no other and exclusively Bundaberg.
+Visit once in a lifetime Bundaberg family attraction unlike no other and exclusively Bundaberg for the December & January school holidays.

 Alexandra Park Zoo